norulashik/Lane-detection/README.md

-# Lane-detection
+Lane Detection using OpenCV
-This project implements lane detection on roads using OpenCV and NumPy, crucial for advanced driver-assistance systems and autonomous driving.
-The model accurately identifies and tracks lane lines, making it applicable for real-world driving scenarios.
+This project focuses on developing a model for detecting lane lines on roads, a critical component for advanced driver-assistance systems (ADAS) and autonomous driving technologies.
+Using OpenCV and NumPy, the project implements edge detection, region of interest masking, and the Hough Line Transform to accurately identify and track lane lines.
+The system is designed to be robust across diverse road conditions and is validated for potential real-world applications like lane-keeping assistance and autonomous navigation.